mrhat05/StackIt--Odoo-/README.md

-# StackIt - A minimal Q&A Forum Platform
+# StackIt - A minimal Q&A Forum Platform.